 A MESSAGE FROM THE TOWN CLERK

 Due to the current COVID-19 coronavirus situation and the Town’s efforts to minimize exposure for both residents and Town employees, all departments offer residents and businesses the ability to conduct transactions by phone, online or by mail.
-Currently we are in a "soft opening" and public health measures will be taken; we are continuing to ask residents to make appointments for Town Clerk services.
+Currently we are open and public health measures will be taken; we are continuing to ask residents to make appointments for Town Clerk services.

 Thank you for your patience and your understanding during this difficult time for our fellow citizens.
 Please follow State guidelines for the health and safety of you and your loved ones.